namneyugn21/Roaming/README.md

 - Displays a main feed with placeholder content
 - Implemented with FlatList for scalable and efficient content loading

+### Create Screen
+- Allow user to select at most 10 pictures to upload and write post description

 ---

 ## Future Enhancements